EBA is proud to partner with Virginia DJJ in providing quality, coordinated, and effective community-based services to youth throughout Virginia.

 Consent to Release Information

-The release of Information was released in 2022.
+The release of Information was revised in 2024.

 Stakeholder Feedback - use this to give EBA real time feedback